 Rita brings to Motus Theater over a decade of experience as an arts administrator and curator.
 She has led and collaborated with teams of 10 to 30 professionals to bring theater and dance projects to fruition for audiences in diverse contexts: the plains and villages of rural Portugal, the city theaters and slums of the state of Sao Paulo, Brazil, and the Fowler Museum, J. Paul Getty Museum, and the Department of World Arts and Cultures (WAC/D) at UCLA.

-Rita is currently finishing her Ph.D. in Culture and Performance Studies at WAC/D and will be working part-time until June 2017.
-In July, she will come on as full-time staff.
-We are delighted to welcome Valente to Motus Theater, and we believe the Deputy Director role will be key to our plan to diversify our funding and build the staffing necessary to bring resilience to Motus Theater and assure we will be offering innovative theatrical programming for years to come.
+Rita completed her Ph.D. in Culture and Performance Studies at WAC/D on June 2017, and in July she joined Motus as full-time staff.
+We are delighted to welcome Rita to Motus Theater, and we believe the Producing Director role will be key to our plan to diversify our funding and build the staffing necessary to bring resilience to Motus Theater and assure we will be offering innovative theatrical programming for years to come.

 Mary studied Mechanical Engineering, earning a BS from the University of Texas-El Paso and then an MS from the University of California-Berkeley.

 Mary’s engineering career covered a range of assignments from developing mining instrumentation to designing juvenile products to operations management for a small start-up in Boulder County.